-- An extensive exhibit at the Byrd Visitor Center. - Construction of an ADA-compliant restroom at Byrd Visitor Center. - The rehabilitation of Comfort Stations (restrooms) at the campgrounds. - The restoration of President Herbert Hoover's Rapidan Camp, also known as the "summer White House." - The construction of an ADA-compliant state-of-the-art amphitheater at Skyland.

-- Preservation of park archival collections. - Clearing of decades of vegetative growth along Skyline Drive to reveal vistas of the Shenandoah Valley and the Piedmont Plain.
+- Construction of an ADA-compliant restroom at Byrd Visitor Center. - The rehabilitation of Comfort Stations (restrooms) at the campgrounds. - The restoration of President Herbert Hoover's Rapidan Camp, also known as the "summer White House." - The construction of an ADA-compliant state-of-the-art amphitheater at Skyland. - Preservation of park archival collections. - Clearing of decades of vegetative growth along Skyline Drive to reveal vistas of the Shenandoah Valley and the Piedmont Plain.